Cost of Laminate Countertops in 2024: Detailed Breakdown

 Type of Laminate

 Laminate countertops are sometimes thought of as plastic.
 Though they have the same sleek, clean, and modern appearance, they’re actually made of several paper layers covered with a protective melamine resin top layer.
-These countertops are light, wallet-friendly, and easy to work with, often designed to look like more expensive solid materials such as wood, marble, or granite.
+These countertops are light, wallet-friendly, and easy to work with, and they’re often designed to look like more expensive solid materials such as wood, marble, or granite.

 Aside from the variety of patterns, colors, and edging options, different types of laminate countertops include different surface coatings to add function and durability.
-For example, while standard laminate countertops only cost $10 to $15 per square foot, you’ll pay up to $30 per square foot for an antimicrobial finish or up to $40 per square foot for a scuff-free, high-durability finish.
+For example, while standard laminate countertops only cost $10 to $15 per square foot, you’ll pay up to $30 per square foot for an antimicrobial finish or up to $50 per square foot for a scuff-free, high-durability finish.

 Supplemental Material